daveio/npm/README.md

 Believe it or not, features are planned!

 - `--cv` / `-c` parameter to dump out my CV.
-- Fetching links (and CV, when implemented) from a remote.
+- Fetching links (and CV, when implemented) from [my personal API](https://github.com/daveio/api.dave.io).
   - There will always be a static fallback.
 - Literally anything useful.